antmaxi/deep-learning-based-recommender-systems/README.md

 # Dataset Preprocessing

-For Movielens and Epinions, for each user keep the most recent rated item (i.e. item corresponding to rating with max timestamp) as positive item in the test set.
+For Movielens and Epinions, for each user we keep the most recent rated item (i.e. item corresponding to rating with max timestamp) as positive item in the test set.

 For Jester, we do not have timestamps.
-For each user keep in the test set the rated item that has the max id.
+For each user we keep in the test set the rated item that has the max id (arbitrarily).

 These are the positive items.

 Then generate k negatives to test the ranking of the positive item against.
 - For Movielens use k = 99.
-- For Jester use k = 49 (since there are only 100 items).
+- For Jester use k = 49 (since there are only 100 items in the dataset).
 - For Epinions lets try k = 99.

 Remark for the filtering of the datasets.